paypal/couchbasekafka/README.md

 cb.fulldump=true -FULL dump of data from beginning.
 Doesnt use STREAM name and startdate if fulldump=true

-//Used to determine if Transformation required for the message. enableTransformation=true #If you would like to do preprocessing of data
+//Used to determine if Transformation required for the message. enableTransformation=true - If you would like to do preprocessing of data

 //Custom class used for transformation.
 CBMessageConverter=com.paypal.cookie.utils.CBCookieMessageConverterImpl #Custom class for preprocessing